 Once the top was together, I screwed it in (making sure it was centered side to side) using 2 ½” screws through the back top supports, the middle top support and “toenailed” (drove in at an angle) through the front top 2×4.

 You can see my post here on how I build these simple Shaker style doors.
+Or if you want to get a little fancier, I’ve got a tutorial to make another style cabinet door here.
 I made the doors 14” wide and 23 ½” tall.

 Finally, I added crown molding around the top, base around the bottom, and cove to the insides of the side panels.
 (Note: I added the cove and base before the top…it doesn’t matter whether you do it before or after except for the crown molding.)